itzsrv/itzsrv-weblog-prod/content/posts/java-memory-model/index.md

 - -XX:MaxPermSize=`size` - Sets the maximum permgen space size (in bytes).
 This option was deprecated in JDK 8, and superseded by the -XX:MaxMetaspaceSize option.
 - -XX:SurvivorRatio=`value` - Sets new heap size ratios (e.g. if Young Gen size is 10m and memory switch is –XX:SurvivorRatio=2, then 5m will be reserved for Eden space and 2.5m each for both Survivor spaces, def: 8)
 - -XX:NewRatio=`value` - Sets ratio of Old/New Gen sizes (def: 2, means 2/3 of memory for Old, 1/3 for Young)
-- -XX:MaxTenuringThreshold=`value` - Sets GC threshold for promoting to Old Generation.
-The largest value is 15.
+- -XX:MaxTenuringThreshold=`value` - Sets GC threshold for promoting to Old Generation (max: 15).
 The default value is 15 for the parallel (throughput) collector, and 6 for the CMS collector.